Bascil/stock-cli/README.md

 ## Getting Help

-  * To get help use the -h flag as follows
+  * To get help use the -h or --help flag as follows

     `stocks -h`

+  * OR

+    `stocks --help`

 ## Get CLI Version

-  * Use the -v or --version flag to obtain the CLI version
+  * Use the --version flag to obtain the CLI version

-    `stocks -v`
+    `stocks --version`

 ## Support